CowDogMoo/taskfile-templates/unifi/README.md

   (common in Unifi setups)
 - Proper error handling is implemented with `set -euo pipefail`
 - JSON responses are automatically formatted using jq for better readability
+- The REDACT option for network and WLAN tasks masks sensitive values like private keys and passphrases while preserving other configuration details